cybersonic/lucee-filecoverage-extension/README.md

 ## Getting Started

 (We are hoping this will go onto the lucee extension store in the future).

-In the meantime, you can checkout the project and run
+Check out the installation guide.
+At the moment this is the main way of installing it until we get this everything ready to be added to the Lucee Extension "store".

+I would love to be able to actually add this to http://forgebox.io too.

 ### Prerequisites

 - Apache Ant to build the project (it is running a simple build.xml file)
 - Lucee 5.x and greater.
+No ACF implementation yet.
 - Currently it is also using the H2 database extension.
-Which can be installed
+Which can be installed fropm the Extension:Applications section of the admin.

 ### Installing